sneak-it/streamannouncer/README.md

-# StreamAnnouncer Bot
+# Stream Announcer

-A lightweight, Discord bot that automatically announces Twitch streams to a channel when particular users with a specific role go live.
+A lightweight Discord bot that automatically announces Twitch streams to a channel when particular users with a specific role go live.

 ## Features